Melinda M. Snodgrass

 Melinda Marilyn Snodgrass (born November 27, 1951) is an American science fiction writer for print and television.
-In February 2021 Snodgrass was the Screenwriting Guest of Honor and Keynote Speaker at the 39th annual Life, the Universe, & Everything professional science fiction and fantasy arts symposium.

 Life

 Snodgrass lives in Santa Fe, New Mexico.
 In her spare time she is an equestrian who competes in dressage competition.

-Snodgrass holds a degree in history from the University of New Mexico, as well as a J.D. degree from the University of New Mexico School of Law.
+Snodgrass holds a degree in history from the University of New Mexico and worked as a lawyer for three years after graduating from the University of New Mexico School of Law in 1977 and passing the bar.
 Her experience as a lawyer informed the Linnet Ellery series she published under the pen name Phillipa Bornikova (This Case Is Gonna Kill Me, 2012; Box Office Poison, 2013; Publish and Perish, 2018, all by Tor Books).

 Career

 Snodgrass wrote several episodes of Star Trek: The Next Generation while serving as the series' story editor during its second and third seasons.
-She has also contributed produced scripts for the series Odyssey 5, The Outer Limits, SeaQuest DSV, and Reasonable Doubts; she was also a consulting producer on The Profiler.
+She has also contributed produced scripts for the series Odyssey 5, The Outer Limits, seaQuest DSV, and Reasonable Doubts; she was also a consulting producer on The Profiler.

 She has also written science fiction novels and short stories, notably the Circuit trilogy and is the co-editor and a frequent story contributor to George R. R. Martin's long-running Wild Cards shared world series.

 Snodgrass helped recover a version of the award-winning Star Trek: The Next Generation episode "The Measure of a Man" by saving an old VHS cassette.
 This allowed a new version to be reconstructed from existing film shots, and an extended cut with 13 minutes of additional footage was released in HD in 2012.

+In February 2021 Snodgrass was the Screenwriting Guest of Honor and Keynote Speaker at the 39th annual Life, the Universe, & Everything professional science fiction and fantasy arts symposium.